Category: Password Managers

 Bitwarden

-1Password fails first because it requires using a vendor hosted vault instead of deploying a self hosted server instance.
+1Password fails first because it requires a vendor-hosted vault comes before self-hosting a self-hosted server instance before running the password manager.

 Verdict